Inria-Empenn/narps_open_pipelines/docs/testing.md

-# How to test NARPS open pipelines ?
+# :microscope: How to test NARPS open pipelines ?

 :mega: This file descripes the test suite and features for the project.